OBJECTIVE OF HORSERACE: Bet on the right ace or get wasted!

 TYPE OF GAME: Drinking

-Horserace is a drinking game that utilizes a standard deck of playing cards.
+Horserace is a super fun drinking game that utilizes a standard deck of playing cards.
 You’ll love this game if you love other drinking card games, such as Ring of Fire or Ride the Bus.
 The game is inspired by horse racing, as alluded to by its namesake.
 So grab your favorite beverage, and let’s go over the rules of Horserace to ensure your next house party is a blast!

 Prior to starting the game, players bet on which horse (ace) they think will win.
 Bets are quantified by a number of drinks and a suit, for example, 4 on hearts.
 Players must drink half of the drinks they bet before the race begins.